up-for-grabs/up-for-grabs.net/README.md

 If you would like to get involved with the project, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file as it contains:

- - instructions about getting your environment setup
+ - Instructions about getting your environment setup
- - guidance for testing locally
+ - Guidance for testing locally
- - commands to run to verify changes
+ - Commands to run to verify changes

 ## How does the site work?